5.21 Provisions, contingent liabilities and contingent assets

 Apart from the LCR position in all currencies put together, the Bank monitors the LCR in US Dollar currency which qualifies as a significant currency as per RBI guidelines.

 The liquidity management of the Bank is undertaken by the Asset Liability Management group in the Treasury department in accordance with the Board approved policies and ALCO approved funding plans.
 The Risk department measures and monitors the liquidity profile of the Bank with reference to the Board approved limits, for both domestic as well as overseas operations, on a static as well as on a dynamic basis by using the gap analysis technique supplemented by monitoring of key liquidity ratios and periodical liquidity stress testing.
 Periodical reports are placed before the Bank's ALCO for perusal and review.
-As per RBI guidelines, Bank is required to maintain a minimum of 100% of Liquidity Coverage Ratio, which was applicable for all the quarters for the financial years ending on 31 March, 2024 and 31 March, 2023.
+As per RBI guidelines, the Bank is required to maintain a minimum of 100% of Liquidity Coverage Ratio, which was applicable for all the quarters for the financial years ending on 31 March, 2025 and 31 March, 2024.

 All significant outflows and inflows determined in accordance with RBI guidelines are included in the prescribed LCR computation template.

 2. In respect of frauds related to advances, the Bank undertakes 100% provisioning of the outstanding amount once the borrower account is classified as fraud in line with RBI guidelines.
 In respect of other frauds, provision is made where the claim has been admitted and the Bank is under an obligation to settle the same.
 In all other cases declared as fraud but where claim is not admitted, no provision is required to be made.
-The number of frauds reported during the year include 584 cases (excluding cases covered under note 1 above) amounting to '4.19 crores where claim has not been admitted by the Bank (previous year 240 cases amounting to '6.83 crores)
+The number of frauds reported during the year include 96 cases (excluding cases covered under note 1 above) amounting to '7.13 crores where claim has not been admitted by the Bank (previous year 584 cases amounting to ' 4.19 crores)

-3. Excluding 15 cases of advances (previous year 121 cases) amounting to '22.76 crores (previous year '133.69 crores) reported as fraud during the year and subsequently prudentially written off within the financial year
+3. Excluding 316 cases of advances (previous year 15 cases) amounting to '409.48 crores (previous year '22.76 crores) reported as fraud during the FY 2024-25 and which are prudentially written off as on 31 March, 2025.

-h) Disclosure under Resolution Framework for COVID-19-related Stress For the year ended on 31 March, 2024
+h) Disclosure under Resolution Framework for COVID-19-related Stress For the year ended on 31 March, 2025

 The Bank has laid down the framework to manage credit risk arising out of unhedged foreign currency exposures of the borrowers.
 Both at the time of initial approval as well as subsequent reviews/renewals, the assessment of credit risk arising out of foreign currency exposure of the borrowers include details of imports, exports, repayments of foreign currency borrowings, as well as hedges done by the borrowers or naturally enjoyed by them vis-a-vis their intrinsic financial strength, history of hedging and losses arising out of foreign currency volatility.
 The extent of hedge/cover required on the total foreign currency exposure including natural hedge and hedged positions, is guided through a matrix of internal ratings.
 The hedging policy is applicable for existing as well as new clients with foreign currency exposures above a predefined threshold.
-The details of un-hedged foreign currency exposure of customers for transactions undertaken through the Bank are monitored periodically.
+The details of unhedged foreign currency exposure of customers for transactions undertaken through the Bank are monitored periodically.
 The Bank also maintains additional provision and capital, in line with RBI guidelines.

-2.7 Derivatives
+1.7 Derivatives

 a) Disclosure in respect of Interest Rate Swaps (‘IRS'), Forward Rate Agreement (‘FRA') and Cross Currency Swaps (‘CCS') outstanding is set out below:

 A ‘FRA' is a financial contract between two parties to exchange interest payments for ‘notional principal' amount on settlement date, for a specified period from start date to maturity date.
 Accordingly, on the settlement date cash payments based on contract rate and the settlement rate, which is the agreed bench-mark/reference rate prevailing on the settlement date, are made by the parties to one another.
-The benchmark used in the FRA contracts of the Bank is ARR of various currencies.
+The benchmark used in the FRA contracts of the Bank is Bond/ARR of various currencies.

 A ‘CCS' is a financial contract between two parties exchanging interest payments and principal, wherein interest payments and principal in one currency would be exchanged for an equally valued interest payments and principal in another currency.

 Proprietary trading includes Exchange Traded Currency Options, Interest Rate Futures, Currency Futures and Rupee Interest Rate Swaps under different benchmarks (viz.
-MIBOR, Modified MIFOR, LIBOR, ARR and INBMK), Currency Options, Currency Swaps and Non Deliverable Options.
+MIBOR, Modified MIFOR, LIBOR, ARR and INBMK), Currency Options, Currency Swaps and Non Deliverable derivatives.
 The Bank also undertakes transactions in Cross Currency Swaps, Principal Only Swaps, Coupon Only Swaps, Currency Options, Interest Rate Swaps, Exotic Derivatives and Long Term Forex Contracts (LTFX) for hedging its Balance Sheet and also offers them to its customers.
 These transactions expose the Bank to various risks, primarily credit, market, legal, reputation and operational risk.
 The Bank has adopted the following mechanism for managing risks arising out of the derivative transactions.

 There is a functional separation between the Treasury Front Office, Treasury Mid Office and Treasury Back Office to undertake derivative transactions.
 The customer and interbank related derivative transactions are originated by Derivative sales and Treasury Front Office team respectively which ensures compliance with the trade origination requirements as per the Bank's policy and the RBI guidelines.
 The Market Risk Group within the Bank's Risk Department independently identifies, measures and monitors the market risks associated with derivative transactions and apprises the Asset Liability Management Committee (ALCO) and the Risk Management Committee of the Board (RMC) on the compliance with the risk limits.
 The Treasury Back Office undertakes activities such as trade validation, confirmation, settlement, ISDA and related documentation, post deal documentation, accounting, valuation and other MIS reporting.

-The derivative transactions are governed by the Derivative policy, Suitability and Appropriateness Policy for derivative products, Market risk management policy, Hedging policy and the Asset Liability Management (ALM) policy of the Bank as well as by the extant RBI guidelines.
+The derivative transactions are governed by the Derivative policy, Suitability and Appropriateness Policy for derivative products, Market Risk Management policy, Hedging policy and the Asset Liability Management (ALM) policy of the Bank as well as by the extant RBI guidelines.
 The Bank has implemented policy on customer suitability & appropriateness to ensure that derivatives transactions entered into are appropriate and suitable to the customer.
 The Bank has put in place a detailed process flow on documentation for customer derivative transactions for effective management of operational/reputation/compliance risk.

 Various risk limits are set up and actual exposures are monitored vis-a-vis the limits allocated.
 These limits are set up taking into account market volatility, risk appetite, business strategy and management experience.
 Risk limits are in place for risk parameters viz.
 PV01, VaR, Stop Loss, Delta, Gamma and Vega.
 Actual positions are monitored against these limits on a daily basis and breaches, if any, are dealt with in accordance with board approved Risk Appetite Statement.
 Risk assessment of the portfolio is undertaken periodically.
 The Bank ensures that the Gross PV01 (Price value of a basis point) position arising out of all non-option rupee derivative contracts are within 0.25% of net worth of the Bank as on Balance Sheet date.